Caroline Flack found dead at home in London - Goss.ie

 The incident forced her to step down from hosting ITV2’s Love Island, and she was temporarily replaced by Irish presenter Laura Whitmore.

-Just one day before the presenter was found dead, she posted on Instagram for the first time in weeks.
+Just two days before the presenter was found dead, she posted on Instagram for the first time in weeks.

 The TV host shared photos of her and her dog Ruby, and simply captioned the post with a red heart.